Antiz96/Linux-Server/VMs/RHEL_Server_Template.md

 # Red Hat Server Template

-Just a quick reminder on how I install a minimal Redhat Server environnement to work with.
+Just a quick reminder on how I install a minimal Redhat Server environment to work with.
 It aims to be turned as a template.

 ## Base Install